 During the 1990s and into the new millennium, Charlotte Hungerford continued to expand its campus and to build off-site facilities.
 Off campus sites now include the Center for Cancer Care, The Hungerford Sleep Laboratory, the Hungerford Center for cardiac rehabilitation and diabetes care, the Hungerford Emergency and Medical Care Center and the Hungerford Imaging and Mammography Center.
 Also off campus, is the Bridges Extended Day Program, an intensive group treatment program for children ages 6 to 12 with significant behavioral and emotional health needs.
 It, in turn, is part of the hospital’s Center for Youth and Families, a professional mental health service equipped to assist children, adolescents and their families with emotional, behavioral, developmental and family difficulties.

-In 2011, the hospital adopted an exciting 5 year strategic plan to ensure that we remain a strong and dedicated member of our community.
+In 2016, Charlotte Hungerford Hospital will be honoring its past and building its future when it celebrates its 100th Anniversary.
+There will be lots of opportunities to celebrate.
+Stay tuned!n 2011, the hospital adopted an exciting 5 year strategic plan to ensure that we remain a strong and dedicated member of our community.
 As we begin plans to celebrate our 100th Anniversary in 2016, we have much more to come!